nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-04-14-guidance-a-branching-strategy-for-scrum-teams/index.md

 ---
+title: 'Guidance: A Branching strategy for Scrum Teams'
+date: 2010-04-14
+author: MrHinsh
 id: "50"
-title: "Guidance: A Branching strategy for Scrum Teams"
-date: "2010-04-14"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "codeproject"
-  - "configuration"
-  - "develop"
-  - "infrastructure"
-  - "practices"
-  - "process"
-  - "scrum"
-  - "sharepoint"
-  - "spf2010"
-  - "ssw"
-  - "tfs"
-  - "tfs2010"
-  - "visual-studio"
-  - "vs2010"
-coverImage: "metro-visual-studio-2010-128-link-18-18.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "guidance-a-branching-strategy-for-scrum-teams"
+slug: guidance-a-branching-strategy-for-scrum-teams
 aliases:
 - /blog/guidance-a-branching-strategy-for-scrum-teams
+tags:
+- codeproject
+- configuration
+- develop
+- infrastructure
+- practices
+- process
+- scrum
+- sharepoint
+- spf2010
+- ssw
+- tfs
+- tfs2010
+- visual-studio
+- vs2010
+categories:
+- tools-and-techniques
+coverImage: metro-visual-studio-2010-128-link-18-18.png

 ---

 ![vs2010alm](images/ABranchingstrategyfor_E931-vs2010alm_-16-16.png)![image](images/ABranchingstrategyfor_E931-image_-5-10.png)Having a good branching strategy will save your bacon, or at least your code.
 Be careful when deviating from your branching strategy because if you do, you may be worse off than when you started!
 { .post-img }